 - 1. Contestants will complete a 50 multiple choice question exam.
-Questions will be taken from bank of questions located on the Texas FFA website. - 2.
+Questions will be taken from bank of questions located on the Texas FFA website.
+Contestants will complete a 50 multiple choice exam.
+Questions will be taken from the bank of questions located on the Texas FFA website. - 2.
 Contestants will be given 30 minutes to complete the exam. - 3.
 Two (2) points will be awarded per question.